Balaram Stack

 As of December 2022, Hail Mary has won Best Soundtrack at the 2022 Florida Surf Film Festival, and Best Film and Soundtrack in the 2022 London Surf Film Festival.

 At the age of 31, Stack is the first New Yorker to compete in the Pipe Masters (Vans Pipe Masters 2022).
 One of the most prestigious events in professional surfing at the acclaimed Banzai Pipeline, North Shore, Oahu, Hawai'i.
 He is also the first New Yorker to make a Pipe Masters Final, and the first New Yorker to ever win a Pipe Masters contest (Vans Pipe Masters 2022).

 Education

 Balaram graduated from Long Beach High School in 2010.

 Profession

-He currently is sponsored by Volcom, Electric Eyewar, Chilli Surfboards, Unsound Surf Shop, and Rockstar Energy Drink.
+He currently is sponsored by Volcom, Spy Optics, Chilli Surfboards, Unsound Surf Shop, PP448, and Rockstar Energy Drink.
 He regularly participates in surfing competitions.